Automating Boundary Filling in Cubical Type Theories: Future and related work

 There are many ways in which our work can be extended: the performance of the solver can be improved by exploring other heuristics and refinements of the algorithms; the solver should be properly integrated into theorem provers such as \CubicalAgda and \redtt.
 The solver could be extended to problems involving multiple types and functions and to use cubical type theory's \emph{transport} primitive.

-Early work on proof automation in HoTT is Brunerie's work on computer-generated proofs for the monoidal structure of smash products \cite{brunerie18} which used path-induction and metaprogramming in \Agda.
+Early work on proof automation in HoTT is Brunerie's work on computer-generated proofs for the monoidal structure of smash products \cite{brunerie18} which used path-induction and metaprogramming in \Agda. \cite{grzybowski23} generates visual presentations of \CubicalAgda proof terms.
 The problem of deciding equality in the cofibration logic of cubical type theories has been studied by \cite{rose25_compl_cubic_cofib_logic_i}.
 Among other things, they also establish complexity-related results, in particular, that the entailment problems of the cofibration languages of \cite{FootballHockeyLeague19} and \cite{cohen18_cubic_type_theor} are coNP-complete.
-Another line of related work where the relationship to our work needs to be better understood is higher-dimensional rewriting, in particular, those based on $\infty$-categories \cite{finster22}, operads \cite{thanh19_sequen_calcul_opetop}, polygraphs~\cite{polygraphs} and associative $n$-categories~\cite{dorn18_assoc}.
-Recently, there has been work on automatically constructing coherences for globular theories which are ``weak'' in the sense of having, e.g., unital and associativity of path concatenation hold not definitionally, but only up to some computational witness (similar to cubical type theory). \cite{benjamin25_natur} have devised a ``naturality construction'' which gives rise to several such coherences, for instance, they derive associativity of path concatenation in their setting, akin to our \autoref{exp:assoc}.
+Another line of related work is on higher-dimensional algebraic rewriting, in particular, on $\infty$-categories \cite{finster22}, operads \cite{thanh19_sequen_calcul_opetop}, polygraphs~\cite{polygraphs} and associative $n$-categories~\cite{dorn18_assoc}.
+For the latter, the tool \systemname{homotopy.io}~\cite{reutter21_high} gives a graphical user interface for constructing cells based on a higher-dimensional generalisation of string diagrams.
+Recently, there has been work on automatically constructing coherences for globular theories which are ``weak'' in the sense of having, e.g., unitality and associativity of path concatenation hold not definitionally, but only up to some computational witness (similar to cubical type theory). \cite{benjamin25_natur} have devised a ``naturality construction'' which gives rise to several such coherences, for instance, they derive associativity of path concatenation in their setting, akin to our \autoref{exp:assoc}.
 Relatedly, \cite{benjamin25_higher_eckman_hilton_argum_type_theor} devise a general recipe for proving (higher versions of) the Eckmann-Hilton argument, which we established for 2-loops in \autoref{exp:eh}.
 Our approach differs to theirs however in that we start with a (possibly unsolvable) boundary problem and try to construct a coherence for it, while \cite{benjamin25_natur,benjamin25_higher_eckman_hilton_argum_type_theor} construct a class of coherences for some given construction.